Police Department Brenham Texas

 At the trial, Kevin Mertz admitted to initiating physical contact in the dispute with Mayo.
 Mertz said that he had never taken away Mayo’s permission to come into his home.

-Officer Mertz admitted that he lied that he was calling 911, he admitted that Mayo only tried to stop him from making the phone call when Mayo he believed he was calling her mother.
+Officer Mertz admitted that he lied about calling 911; he later admitted that Mayo only tried to stop him from making the phone call, believing he was calling her mother.

 Why didn’t County Attorney Renee Mueller file charges against Kevin Mertz for giving a false police statement?

-Former Brenham Police Chief Hired by Waco ISD Despite Controversial Exit
+Former Brenham Chief Hired by Waco ISD Despite Controversial Exit

-Police Chief Craig Goodman, formerly of the Brenham Police Department, has been named the new police chief for the Waco Independent School District.
+Chief Craig Goodman, formerly of the Brenham PD, has been named the new chief for the Waco Independent School District.

-Before his time at SFA, Goodman led the Brenham Police Department from 2015 to 2017, following more than 25 years with the Pasadena Police Department.
+Before his time at SFA, Goodman led the Brenham PD from 2015 to 2017, following more than 25 years with the Pasadena PD.

 Over 600 personnel records obtained by KBTX reveal that Goodman was forced to resign from his position in Brenham after two years of poor performance evaluations and multiple complaints.
 Documents from Brenham’s human resources department cite accusations of mismanagement, low departmental morale, and personal attacks on an officer’s character as reasons for his departure.

-Was Officer Joe Merkley really terminated from the Brenham police department?
+Was Officer Joe Merkley really terminated from the Brenham PD?

-Brenham police officer Joe Merkley, now a former police officer.
+Officer Joe Merkley, a former officer in Brenham.
 Joe Merkley was accused of Fraud, Fraudulent Abuse of older Individuals, and/or potential policy violations.
 See the document below.

 Joe Merkley is now a Coordinator of the Safety and Security Department at the Brenham school district.

-brenham-police-Merkley joesph-merkley-sexDant Lange is No Longer with The Department Due To Police Misconduct
+brenham-police-Merkley joesph-merkley-sexDant Lange is No Longer with The Department Due To Misconduct

-Dant Lange was with the Brenham police department for over 20 years
+Dant Lange was with the Brenham PD for over 20 years

 Lange and Trey Gully were corrupt cops who watched each other’s backs.

-There was an incident in 2021 where he failed to take appropriate action during a traffic stop involving a driver openly admitting to having marijuana, failure to obey a direct order by the chief of police, interference with several criminal cases, policy violations, including harassment and creating a hostile work environment, and racial profiling.
+There was an incident in 2021 where he failed to take appropriate action during a traffic stop involving a driver openly admitting to having marijuana, failure to obey a direct order by the chief, interference with several criminal cases, policy violations, including harassment and creating a hostile work environment, and racial profiling.

 Complaints filed against Brenham officers

-Brenham-6Complaints filed on Brenham police officers’ sexual harassment, illegals searches, privacy policy, official misconduct and more!
+Brenham-6Complaints filed on Brenham officers’ sexual harassment, illegal searches, privacy policy, official misconduct, and more!

 Officer David Dudenhoeffer shows his big balls to a female officer

-David Dudenhoeffer, formally of the Brenham, Texas Police Department, was traveling to a police training class with a female police officer.
+David Dudenhoeffer was traveling to a training class with a female officer.
 On the way to the training class, Dudenhoeffer exposed himself and said he had big balls and asked the female officer if she wanted to touch them.

 Not the brightest person?
-You can now become a police officer
+You can now become a Cop

-The Dallas Police Department had been shrinking for years, losing more officers than it hired as competition for recruits intensified.
+The Dallas PD had been shrinking for years, losing more officers than it hired as competition for recruits intensified.

 By the fall of 2024, the shortage grew so severe that voters approved a measure requiring the department to maintain a force of 4,000 officers—hundreds more than its peak strength in 2010.